 Because of past education and extensive training in matters of preventative health and basic heath care, we have a team of more than 60 Community Healthcare Workers, Community Health Educators, and Birth Attendants who are on the frontlines of our response to this virus.
 The women trained yesterday are first-responders today.

 Volunteers and staff in the U.S. and Tanzania worked together to create and send a Power Point presentation and succinct data on COVID-19 in Swahili to hundreds in government leadership, social workers, educators, healthcare providers, police, religious leaders, other NGOs, community leaders, Rotarians, and all other Tanzania contacts.
 The document included a description of the disease, modes of transmission, symptoms, and prevention and care measures.
 These items were also shared with radio, newspaper and television media.

 Empower Tanzania is committed to maintaining the employment of our entire Tanzanian staff.
 All seven full-time and five part-time employees continue to be crucial in the on-the-ground response.
 Dozens of others will continue to receive stipends for the work that they do.
 The safety of our staff—both in Tanzania and our contractors and volunteers in the US—is a priority.
-We’ve been working remotely since the middle of March and will do so for the foreseeable future.
-When frontline staff is serving the community, they are practicing strict social distancing and handwashing.
-All group meetings among our programs have been suspended.
+When frontline staff is serving the community and working with district health officials to promote and facilitate vaccines, they are practicing strict social distancing and handwashing.